 Related Technical Studies

-Various reviews can be undertaken at in conjunction with Post Occupancy Evaluation, or be recommended within a Post Occupancy Evaluation.
-They include: energy consumption review, design study and opinion survey.
+Various types of design study can be recommended in a Post Occupancy Evaluation if depending on stakeholders’ experiences’.
+They include: energy consumption review, design studies, planning, spatial analysis and opinion survey.